mahevishh/python-projects/README.md

-# cli-calculator
+# python peojects
- simple command-line calculator built in Python.
+ Practicing Python by posting simple and fun projects.